fluencelabs/docs/docs/build-mvm/how-to/schedule_functions.md

     For example, a system spell can write to the keys `h_hello_from_host`  or `hw_any_valid_name`.

 However**, everyone can read** anything from the spell’s storage, so you must not store in the KV private information like keys.
-You should consider using other methods[link to the methods].
+You should consider using other methods.

 ### Spell Logs API